kejack315/bushfire_api/README.md

 python ./main.py
 ```

+_**Note:** If the default port 8000 is busy on your local machine you can modify, the port of the microservice in the `microservice.port` file._

 ### Setup & Run Laravel API

 Set the project root folder in Laragon to `/FireDangerRatingLaravel_New/API/public` and run the